kelmo974/forestry_learning/READ.md

 A final SQL output titled ml_training_data_dominant containing over 10,000 meaningful records engineered to fuel model features was ingested back into a python environment.

+Performed some light exploratory data analysis just to see if any basic trends were evident.
+Created a bar chart showing which species had the highest count of 'disturbed' classification.
+Created a box chart to make sure that filtering for survey data greater than or equal to 2015 was correct under both 'stable' and disturbed categories.

 Leaning on XGBoost and Scikit learn, a model was designed and trained on ml_training_data_dominant.
 ---